Question: How is the mission of FC Wisconsin unique and different?

 - Look at resumes.
 Google the coaches.
 See what they have actually done in coaching – not what they have talked about, or where they have played.

-- Look to see if the coaches are involved in elite player development at a national level now – not 10 years ago.
-Just like playing, coaching is a pyramid – only a few are working with the country’s best and there is usually a reason why they are.
+- Look to see if the coaches are involved in player development at a national level now – not 10 years ago.
+Just like playing, coaching is a pyramid – only a few are working with the country’s best and there is usually a reason why.

 - Look at whether the coaches are involved in the game at any level outside their club or community.
 It is impossible to teach players to get to higher levels if you don’t understand the higher levels.
 It is impossible to understand the higher levels if your primary reference point is your own club or community.